AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 handlers must be declared at the library level.
 That means they must be declared in library packages, in other words.
 (Protected objects cannot be library units themselves, just as tasks cannot.
 They must be declared within some other unit.)
-Here is the full declaration for the the :ada:`RNG_Controller` PO declared within a package |mdash| in this case within a package body:
+Here is the full declaration for the :ada:`RNG_Controller` PO declared within a package |mdash| in this case within a package body: